ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

     * My legal reviewer and I have checked the dependencies and validated they do not impose any licensing difficulties?
     * I and my legal reviewer confirm there is NO encryption present in the code.
-    * The repository that hosts the code will be generally accessible to the public with no time limits or access restrictions.
+    * The repository that hosts the code is generally accessible to the public with no time limits or access restrictions.
     * This tool or library is not meant for use in any specific industry, platform, or process and is meant for use by general customers.